Areas of Study

 Day 2-4: Surface EVA Evaluation, lunar and Martian gravity (scooper, drill, hammer, soil sampler, spectrometer, remote rover operations).
 Microgravity operations (drill and ‘Task Board 3’ panel removal and maintenance, hatch operations, camera mounting and operation, translation using handrails and carabiners).
 MCC operations, medical monitoring, and gravity offset system operations.
 Comparative evaluation of finger, hand, and upper body strength in unsuited, suited and unpressurized, and suited and pressurized environments.

-Instructors: Ken Trujillo, Ted Southern
+Instructors: Ken Trujillo, Chris Lundeen

 Time

-1 (Monday) 8:00 am - 5 (Friday) 5:00 pm EDT
+13 (Thursday) 8:00 am - 16 (Sunday) 5:00 pm EDT

 Location